List of Grim & Evil characters: Mr. Snuggles

 Mr. Snuggles is Billy's elderly pet hamster (voiced by Richard Horvitz) who is seven years old ("like a jillion in hamster years", Billy claims).
 He is the exact reason why Grim became Billy and Mandy's friend.
 He appeared in the pilot, "Meet the Reaper".
 In one episode of the series, Mr. Snuggles saved Milkshakes, but Milkshakes eats him anyway.
 Near the end of that same episode, Mr. Snuggles escapes by breaking Milkshakes' teeth, followed immediately by a fourth wall break courtesy of Billy saying, "What?
 You didn't think we'd let Mr. Snuggles get eaten, did you?"
 Mr. Snuggles has brown fur and black spots on his back.

 Jack O'Lantern

 Jack O'Lantern (voiced by Wayne Knight in the series; Maurice LaMarche in the video game) is the main antagonist of "Billy & Mandy's Jacked Up Halloween".
 A prankster from the medieval era, the people of Endsville grew tired of his pranks and framed him for a crime, for which he was executed.
 When Grim came to reap his soul, he managed to steal Grim's scythe, demanding immortality in exchange for it.
-Grim agreed, but decapitated Jack in retribution, forcing him to replace it with a pumpkin and leading to his ostracization by society.
-In the present, Jack tricks Billy into stealing Grim's scythe for him, which he uses to bring pumpkins to life in an attempt to take over Endsville and get revenge on Grim.
-He is ultimately defeated on accident by Irwin before Grim banishes him to the Underworld.
+Grim was forced to agree, but decapitated Jack in retribution as he hated being tricked, forcing him to replace it with a pumpkin and leading to his ostracization by society, only being able to come out during Halloween night where he can blend in perfectly.
+Since then, Jack and Grim held a powerful grudge towards each other.
+In the present, Jack tricks Billy into giving him Grim's scythe, which he uses to bring pumpkins to life in an attempt to take over Endsville and get revenge on Grim.
+He is ultimately defeated by accident by Irwin before Grim banishes him to the Underworld.